pauldamsa/Regressions/README.md

 ![](https://github.com/pauldamsa/Regressions/blob/master/Screenshot%202019-10-27%20at%2010.39.33.png)

 # Simple linear regression
 In this plot you can see how this model can predict the salary of a person depending of his years of experience.
+We have a plot on the training set and another on the test set.
 ![](https://github.com/pauldamsa/Regressions/blob/master/Screenshot%202019-10-27%20at%2010.37.16.png)